gaelyn/smart_logic_code_challenge/README.md

 - Tests are located in the `spec` folder
 - Runner file, `sort.rb`, is located in the main directory

-## Run Program
+## Running the Program
-1. Open directory file on local machine or clone [repository](https://github.com/gaelyn/smart_logic_code_challenge) from Github.
+1. Download `cooper-gaelyn` directory to local machine or clone [repository](https://github.com/gaelyn/smart_logic_code_challenge) from Github.
-2. From your terminal, `cd` into main directory `smart_logic`
+2. From your terminal, `cd` into main directory `cooper-gaelyn`
+3. Make sure you have Ruby 2.5.3 installed
-3. In terminal, run the command `ruby sort.rb`
+4. In terminal, run the command `ruby sort.rb`
-4. When prompted you may type one of the following options:
+5. When prompted you may type one of the following options:
 - `gender` to see files sorted by gender, then last name.
 - `date of birth` to see files sorted by date of birth, then last name.
 - `last name` to see files sorted by last name in descending order.